turingschool/curriculum/tutorials/auth/local_authentication.markdown

 end
 ```

 1. Adding the `:controllers` option allows us to override what controller devise will use for certain modules.
-In this case we're specifying the `:confirmations` controller use our controller at `app/controllers/confirmations_controller.rb` instead of the default devise one.
+In this case we're specifying that the `:confirmations` controller should use our controller at `app/controllers/confirmations_controller.rb` instead of the default devise one.
-2. The `confirm_user` path is added for a special action we'll use to confirm a new user.
+2. The `confirm_user` path is added for a special action that we'll use to confirm a new user.

-#### Add `Show` Action for Our Confirmations Controlelr
+#### Add `Show` Action for Our Confirmations Controller

-Next let's setup the controller action for the page the user will come to after clicking the confirmation link in their email.
+Next, let's set up the controller action for the page the user will come to after clicking the confirmation link in their email.
 This goes in `app/controllers/confirmations_controller.rb`:

 ```ruby
 class ConfirmationsController < Devise::ConfirmationsController